-One way of demonstrating that memory past play a role in choice is to show that choice impaired in individuals who are known to have memory encoding or retrieval deficiencies.
+One way of demonstrating that memory representations of past experience play a role in choice is to show that choice is impaired in individuals who are known to have memory encoding or retrieval deficiencies.
 Memory of past experiences and imagining future experiences activate a common set of brain regions that include the hippocampus (Schacter & Addis, 2007), and these functions are impaired in patients with hippocampal damage (Klein & Loftus, 2002).
 Thus patients with hippocampal sclerosis may be expected to show impaired preference construction.

-To , we employ a simple paradigm, binary choices among simple food products.
-Our measure is transitivity, whether or not options are consistent across choices.
-For example if a person chooses A over B, and B over C, transitivity that they must pick A over C (Samuelson, 1938).
+To test this hypothesis, we employ a simple paradigm, a series of binary choices among simple food products.
+Our measure of choice quality is the transitivity of preference, i.e., whether or not preferences for different options are consistent across choice pairings.
+For example if a person chooses A over B, and B over C, transitivity requires that they must pick A over C (Samuelson, 1938).
 Transitivity has been a central measure in early work in decision-making (Tversky, 1969), and recent work examining preferences in neuroscience (Camille, Griffiths, Vo, Fellows, & Kable, 2011; Fellows & Farah, 2007; Fellows, 2006; Kalenscher, Tobler, Huijbers, Daselaar, & Pennartz, 2010) and consumer choice (Lee, Amir, & Ariely, 2009).
-One reason for focusing on transitivity is that it is central the General Axiom of Revealed Preference and is necessary and sufficient for value maximization (Houthakker, 1950).
-Transitivity of preferences is embraced by most individuals as a desirable property of a choice process Most people will change intransitive choice patterns to transitive ones, when their inconsistencies are pointed out to them (Birnbaum & Gutierrez, 2007).
+One reason for focusing on transitivity is that it is central to the General Axiom of Revealed Preference and is necessary and sufficient for value maximization (Houthakker, 1950).
+Transitivity of preferences is embraced by most individuals as a desirable property of a choice process.
+Most people will change intransitive choice patterns to transitive ones, when their inconsistencies are pointed out to them (Birnbaum & Gutierrez, 2007).

-esearch us patients with ventromedial frontal lobe, areas known to be involved in the expression of value, frequency of intransitivities for gambles (Camille et al., 2011) and preferences for food, colors, and people (Fellows & Farah, 2007).
-The latter included an important control: An increase in intransitivity was not observed for perceptual judgments, suggesting that preferential tasks re uniquely affected.
+Research using patients with lesions in the ventromedial frontal lobe, in areas known to be involved in the expression of value, showed greater frequency of intransitivities for choices between gambles (Camille et al., 2011) and for preferences for food, colors, and people (Fellows & Farah, 2007).
+The latter study included an important control: An increase in intransitivity was not observed for perceptual judgments, suggesting that preferential tasks were uniquely affected.

-ur task examines binary choices among pairs of 20 commonly available candy bars, a product ould be familiar and interesting to participants.
-We include a control judgment, asking respondents which number was bigger.
+We adapt the paradigm but examine the effect of damage to the hippocampus, an area not know to be involve in the expression of value but, according to our hypothesis, involved in the generation of input to any value calculation.
+In particular, our task examines binary choices among pairs of 20 commonly available candy bars, a product we could expect to be familiar and interesting to participants.
+We also included a control judgment, asking respondents to judge which of two numbers was bigger.
+In both cases our dependent measure was the transitivity of (preference or magnitude) judgments.

 Methods

-Thirty-one patients with clinically diagnosed hippocampal sclerosis from the presurgical program at the Department of Epileptology in Bonn were included in the study (MTL). control groups thirty patients with extratemporal lobe epilepsy (ETL) and thirty healthy control subjects (CON).
+Thirty-one patients with clinically diagnosed hippocampal sclerosis from the presurgical program at the Department of Epileptology in Bonn were included in the study (MTL).
+Two control groups consisted of thirty patients with extratemporal lobe epilepsy (ETL) and thirty healthy control subjects (CON), respectively.
 The study was approved by the local ethics committee of the University of Bonn and all subjects gave their written informed consent.
 The three groups did not differ with respect to age or gender (see Table X for details).

 Behavioral experiment